tara-fenton/venue/README.md

 - Clean up Spotify’s sample code for login
 - Allow users to collaborate on playlists
 - When adding a venue it will add the playlist it created
+- Design to match wireframes

 ## Instructions for downloading the code and running it on localhost

-- I used a developer key to demonstrate the playing song, it will not work on heroku.
+- You need a Spotify premium account.
+I used a developer key to demonstrate the playing song, it will not work on heroku.
+Running locally, if you want to test it out you can get a key from https://beta.developer.spotify.com/documentation/web-playback-sdk/quick-start/# and click on the GET YOUR WEB PLAYBACK SDK ACCESS TOKEN button.
+Paste the key in track.ejs line 21 const token = ''   Also you would need to run the schema.sql and seed.sql files for the database setup.